christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 Unfortunately, I think these reads are genuinely mapping non-specifically.
 Quality > quantity.
 Will use the higher stringency STAR defaults while using the genome index generated with `--sjdbOverhang 49` for processing all samples.

 For future reference, excessive multimapping is likely due to:
-1. rRNA "contamination" (poor ribo-depletion) and/or
+1. Shorter read lengths + repetitive haplotypes/patches in the toplevel genome assembly and/or
-1. shorter read lengths + repetitive haplotypes/patches in toplevel genome assembly.
+1. rRNA "contamination" (poor ribo-depletion).

 ### Post-mapping thoughts